Advice for All Destinations

 - Check with your doctor or nurse about suitable antimalarial tablets.

-- Atovaquone/proguanil OR doxycycline OR mefloquine is usually recommended for those visiting risk areas during the transmission season.
+- High risk areas: atovaquone/proguanil OR doxycycline OR mefloquine is usually advised for those visiting risk areas during the transmission season.

 - If you have been travelling in a malarious area and develop a fever seek medical attention promptly.
 Remember malaria can develop even up to one year after exposure.